Planning Glossary

 Floodplain Overlay District - This area has extra rules in place to protect buildings, people, and the environment in flood-prone areas.
 The regulations may limit construction or require special building techniques to reduce flood damage.

-Historic or Design Review Overlay District In this district, any changes to buildings or new construction must be reviewed to ensure they fit the historic or aesthetic character of the area.
+Historic or Design Review Overlay District - In this district, any changes to buildings or new construction must be reviewed to ensure they fit the historic or aesthetic character of the area.
 This is often used in older neighborhoods or areas with significant architectural styles.
+The Historic or Design Review Board makes recommendations on new construction and additions and has mandatory authority over demolition and new construction in association with demolition.
+The district is a specific geographic area mostly around downtown and the historic 16 squares.

 Live/Work/Sell Arts Overlay District - This special zoning area is designed to support artists by allowing them to live, work, and sell their art from the same location.